 Block Delete mode lets you selectively skip blocks of code.
 Use a / character at the beginning of the program blocks that you want to skip.
 Press [BLOCK DELETE] to enter the Block Delete mode.
 While Block Delete mode is active, the control does not execute the blocks marked with a / character.
 For example:

 Using a

 '''

-/M99 (Sub-Program Return) ;
+/M99 (Sub-Program Return);

+before a block with

 '''